Dept. of Telecommunications.

 - T560: Business Strategies of Communications Firms

-- Guide for Graduate Students: Arranging Committee Meetings
+- Guide for Graduate Students: How to arrange committee meetings

 David Waterman is Professor in the Department of Telecommunications at Indiana University, Bloomington.
 His research and teaching interests center on economics of media, and more generally on the economics of information.
-He is co-author of Vertical Integration in Cable Television (1997; MIT Press) with Andrew A. Weiss, and author of Hollywood’s Road to Riches (2005, Harvard University Press).
-His articles on market structure and public policy toward the media, the economics of motion picture production and distribution, and other topics have appeared in a wide range of communications and economic journals, as well as edited books.
+He is author of Hollywood's Road to Riches (2005, Harvard University Press) and co-author of Vertical Integration in Cable Television (1997; MIT Press) with Andrew A. Weiss.
+His articles on market structure and public policy toward the media, the economics of motion picture production and distribution, and other topics have appeared in a wide range of economic and communications journals, and edited books.

 Professor Waterman has presented his research in testimony before the U.S. Congress, and has served as a consultant to the Federal Communications Commission, the Federal Trade Commission, the U.S. Department of Justice, the General Accounting Office of the United States, and the Competition Bureau, Industry Canada.
 He served as a Principal Editor of Information Economics and Policy from 2005-10, and was Coordinating Editor from 2008-10.
 He is a past Organizing Committee Chair and member of the Board of Directors of TPRC.